 - Provides updates along the way in a regular fashion, adequate to the situation

 - Knows what the estimations are needed for and takes care to provides the most realistic ones and communicates the likelihood of exceeding the estimation on the first signs of it

 - Self-reviews and self-tests both the code and the actual functionality before handing it further

-- Provides useful context in PR description for fellow reviewers to maximize their effectiveness in code review.
-Always thoroughly reviews others code - never accepts PRs mindlessly
+- Provides useful context in PR descriptions for fellow reviewers to maximize their effectiveness in code review.

 - Always RSVPs to meetings he is invited to

 When everybody is uncommon, then who really is?

 You may say that if everybody on your team embarks on this journey towards being uncommon and succeeds (which is what I sincerely wish), then... well, nobody will be uncommon anymore.

 That is correct.
 This is called "setting high standards."
 I would guess you want to be part of such a team, right?